pcardotatgit/lab_simulator-001/README.md

 	python -m venv venv

-You can type

-	install1 and then Enter.
-This runs a windows batch script

 This create the python virtual environment

 And then type :

 	venv\Scripts\activate

-You can type

-	b and then Enter.
-This runs a windows batch script

 ### step by step installation : 2 Install needed modules

-you can install them with the following 2 commands one after the other :
+You can install them with the following 2 commands one after the other :

 	python -m pip install --upgrade pip

-For windows users you can type :

-	c which runs a windows batch file

 Then install required python modules

 	pip install -r requirements.txt

-For windows users you can type :

-	d which runs a windows batch file

 ### step by step installation : 3 Start the simulator